sojibsheikh/Counter/README.md

-# Todo-Task
+# Counter
-this is my todo task using pure javascript
+this is my counting task using pure javascript